Meal Plan Terms and Policies

 Meal Exchange Program

 The Meal Exchange Program makes it possible for students with meal plans to dine with their friends at eating clubs without the expenditure of additional funds.
-The meal exchange program is administered jointly by the Inter-Club Council and the Department of Dining Services.
+The meal exchange program is administered jointly by the Inter-Club Council and Campus Dining.